Last Updated on December 17, 2025 by Hannah Stephenson

 There are a few different launch points for wildlife kayaking tours.
 I went with Kaskazi Kayaks, who are based in Sea Point, but you can also book a tour from the V&A Waterfront during the summer months.

 I only have good things to say about Kaskazi, as our guides were wonderful and we saw a lot of wildlife!
 My two-hour kayaking tour cost R550 which I felt was good value for money.
-My only regret is that I didn’t take any seasickness tablets beforehand!

-You can also go kayaking in Hout Bay for R450 all year round.
+You can also go kayaking in Hout Bay all year round.
 This is one of the best places in Cape Town to see dolphins and, as mentioned earlier, its waters are positively teeming with seals.
 I also think it’s one of the most beautiful places in Cape Town, and you can find the city’s best fish and chips here – honestly, what more could you want?!

-4. Aquila Safari
+3. Aquila Safari

 Season: year round

-For a true safari, you’ll need to travel to a different part of South Africa, but you can do a game drive just a few hours from Cape Town and see the Big Five!
-Well, actually, I’ve done the Aquila Safari twice and have only seen four, as the leopard has always eluded me, but it is a really worthwhile experience if you can’t make it to the Kruger.
+For a true safari, you’ll need to travel to a different part of South Africa.
+But if you don’t have time for that, you can do a game drive just a few hours from Cape Town.
+Introducing: the Aquila Safari!

 The experience runs year-round, but it does vary a little according to the season.
 When I did it during the winter, we had buffet breakfast and lunch included, whereas in the summer we only had lunch, but we were allowed to use the beautiful infinity pool (so don’t forget your swimwear!)
-The food is decent but nothing to write home about, really, and you get a free welcome drink on arrival.

 Season: year round

-6. Shark cage diving
+5. Shark cage diving

 Season: year round

-I was so excited to go shark cage diving but I actually found the experience a bit underwhelming.
+You can read my full review of the experience here, but I’ll share the basics now.
 I took a tour from Cape Town and it was just too much driving for one day.
 We went with the cheapest possible option so we only got an hour on the boat, which didn’t feel like a lot compared to all of the drive time.
-So if you do want to do it from Cape Town, I’d recommend booking this tour as you get two hours on the boat, plus breakfast and lunch in a well-rated restaurant.

 Season: year round